History of Tampa, Florida: War ends

 In May 1864, the Adela returned, bringing Union forces to occupy Fort Brooke and Tampa itself.
-Not finding enough justification to stay, they threw most of the fort's armaments into the Hillsborough River, took much of the city's remaining food and supplies, and left after three days.Pizzo 1968 The war ended in Confederate defeat the following spring, 1865.
+Not finding enough justification to stay, they threw most of the fort's armaments into the Hillsborough River, took much of the city's remaining food and supplies, and left after three days.
+The war ended in Confederate defeat the following spring, 1865.

 Reconstruction

 In May, federal troops arrived in Tampa to occupy the fort and the town as part of Reconstruction.
 They would remain until August, 1869.
 It left much of the town in disrepair and the population depleted.
 As one returning soldier wrote, "Tampa was a hard-looking place.
-Streets and lots were grown up with weeds and the outlook certainly was not very encouraging."Simon Turman's wife Meroba Hooker Crane operated the Orange Grove Hotel since 1867, and helped preserve Oaklawn Cemetery.
+Streets and lots were grown up with weeds and the outlook certainly was not very encouraging."

+Simon Turman's wife Meroba Hooker Crane operated the Orange Grove Hotel since 1867, and helped preserve Oaklawn Cemetery.

 As farms and ranches in the interior recovered, Tampa's small port resumed shipping Florida cattle, oranges, and other produce, primarily to New Orleans, Key West, and Cuba, which was experiencing the Ten Years' War.
 McKay, W. B. Henderson, and John T. Lesley all drove cattle to the port during this time.
 Only sandy wagon roads linked the town with the east coast of Florida.

 In 1873, Henderson and Norwegian sailor John Miller established the largest grocery store south of Jacksonville, which would eventually house Tampa's first telegraph.Grismer 1950 Also in 1873, the Tampa Guardian newspaper began publication.
 Ossian B. Hart was governor.
 The Gainesville-Tampa stagecoach began operating in 1877.
 The Captain William Parker Jackson House was built in the 1870s.